mikesha2/tParton/README.md

 `NAME` is your choice of label for the conda environment you are creating.
 The above commands only need to be executed once.
 To use this environment again after a terminal or computer restart, execute `conda activate {NAME}` again.

-The `gmpy2` package is not required, but highly recommended for better performance of the Mellin moment method.
+The `gmpy2` package is not required, but highly recommended for better performance of the Mellin moment method. `jupyterlab` is also not required, but it is needed to run the supplemental code in our article.
+If you choose not to install `jupyterlab`, make sure to install `numpy` and other packages if they are not found, either when creating the environment or by running `conda install numpy ...`.

 ## Running tParton as a standalone script